yen-trac-cmd/CertGuard/README.md

 - Tune DANE options
 - etc.

+If you're running in an environment with upstream TLS-intercepting proxies, you'll also need to place a copy of the appropriate custom certificate(s) under the custom CA certificates directory.
+The location of the directories can be customized inside the `config.toml` file.
+Note that all custom certificates must be provided in PEM format and use a `.pem` file extension.
+For further information on how to run mitmproxy with upstream forward proxies or other types of proxy modes, see https://docs.mitmproxy.org/stable/concepts/modes.

 ## 🚀 Running CertGuard
 From the CertGuard project directory (where certguard.py resides), launch mitmproxy with the CertGuard script: